V3n0nYm0uS/cyberScript/README.md

 # cyberScript
-those scripts are written for educational purpose do not use them on a system that you don't own
+these scripts are written for educational purpose don't use them on a system that doesn't belong to you